Syllo/nvtop/README.markdown

 What is NVTOP?
 --------------

-Nvtop stands for Neat Videocard TOP, a (h)top like task monitor for AMD, Intel and NVIDIA GPUs.
-It can handle multiple GPUs and print information about them in a htop familiar way.
+NVTOP stands for Neat Videocard TOP, a (h)top like task monitor for AMD, Intel and NVIDIA GPUs.
+It can handle multiple GPUs and print info about them in a htop familiar way.

 Because a picture is worth a thousand words: